Tim-Fang/Tim-Fang/README.md

 ![image](./image.jpg)

-- A student from Zhejiang, China🇨🇳.
+- A junior high school student from Zhejiang, China 🇨🇳.

 - I'm not good at all the languages, even Chinese (XD

-- Will do some Interesting things when i free.
+- Will do some Interesting things when I free.

 My personal [website](https://timfang.xyz)